nbieber/FEWD_Slides/lesson2/slides.md

 ### 3 types of image format

+* .png
+  * Supports transparency and semi-transparency
-* .png (Supports transparency and semi-transparency, great for logos, icons, and repeating background tiles.
-Almost always preferable to a gif, unless semi-transparency is not needed, and the gif format is significantly smaller.)
+  * Great for logos, icons, and repeating background tiles
-* .gif (Can have basic transparency, typically a png is used instead.)
+* .gif
+  * Smaller, can be animated
+* .jpg/jpeg
+  * No transparency
-* .jpg/jpeg (No transparency, can be stored at different compression levels with varying amounts of "lossy-ness", typically the best format for photos.)
+  * Can be stored at different compression levels with varying amounts of "lossy-ness"

-## So where do you store everything?
+  * Typically the best format for photos

+## Where should you store the assets (images, etc) and how do we reference?